aagricola/17-IA1/week-6_Loops/README.md

 ## Today

-- Critique of Non-Linear Narratives
+- Did anyone go to talks yesterday?
 - Repetition in art
 - For Loops
 - Functions continued